 “The higher wages will attract some of the younger workers that have traditionally gone out of state to stay here,” Dalton said.
 “I think it’s healthy for the economy.”

-He’s seen the evidence: Most of his students, when they graduate, are staying in the Treasure Valley and finding good employment, often with companies that are headquartered out of state (think Micron, or Hewlett-Packard).
+He’s seen the evidence: Most of his students, when they graduate, are staying in the Treasure Valley and finding good employment, often with companies that are headquartered out of state (think Microsoft, or Hewlett-Packard).
 The data bear this out — well, sort of: Those 18-to-24-year-olds might not be multiplying in droves.
 But their numbers aren’t actually declining, either, defying a perception that they are moving out of state for better opportunities.

 And paying minimum wage?
 Dalton said there’s no way someone will accept that to do the menial part-time watering chores at the RV Park he also runs.
 He’s paying $10-$11 for that.